damianhakert/damianhakert.github.io/source/handbook/support_and_development_process/index.md

 * Ask for an estimate

-* Assign to next milestone (current 1.0 then assign 1.1)
+* Ask Job when to schedule it.